The Good Stuff. 2600°F wool is rated for steady work at 2450°F.

 Perfect specs for temperatures used forge welding steel.

 Did you know?
-Temperature Ratings posted are MAXIMUMS in Fahrenheit, and the operating temperatures are 150 to 200°F lower.
-2600°F wool is less common than 2300°F wool, but AT WELDING HEATS it lasts longer, performs better, does not shrink & is safer.
+Temperature Ratings posted are MAXIMUMS in Fahrenheit, and the operating temperatures are 150°F lower.

-Wool rated at 2300°F will have an operating rating of 2150°F and works for a pizza oven or around a fireplace but at forge welding heats its cutting corners.
+Wool rated at 22-2300°F will have an operating rating of 2050-2150°F, good for pizza ovens, fireplaces, and heat treating ovens, but not at forge welding heats.

 Most forges sold commercially only use 2300°F refractories to save money but it starts breaking down at above 2150°F. Farriers & blacksmiths that do a lot of high temp work will often see shrinkage of this liner in their forges, allowing the fire to run behind the wool, causing liner pull-back or de-lamination, longer heat-up times and destructive steel oxidation.